Ruruthia/Cats_and_dogs_segmentation/README.md

 # Cats_and_dogs_segmentation

+## Task

+The goal of the project is to deliver a deep-learning, instance segmentation model for an open-source dataset of Oxford Pets.

+The project consists of a training and evaluation scripts wrapped with Kedro project.
+Additionally, the project is prepared to be run on Google Cloud Platform, where it can be provisioned using Terraform.

+The summary of experiments can be found in `docs/summary.md`.

 ## Overview

 This is your new Kedro project, which was generated using `Kedro 0.18.1`.

 Take a look at the [Kedro documentation](https://kedro.readthedocs.io) to get started.

-## Rules and guidelines

-In order to get the best out of the template:

-* Don't remove any lines from the `.gitignore` file we provide
-* Make sure your results can be reproduced by following a [data engineering convention](https://kedro.readthedocs.io/en/stable/faq/faq.html#what-is-data-engineering-convention)
-* Don't commit data to your repository
-* Don't commit any credentials or your local configuration to your repository.
-Keep all your credentials and local configuration in `conf/local/`

 ## How to install dependencies

-Declare any dependencies in `src/requirements.txt` for `pip` installation and `src/environment.yml` for `conda` installation.
+Declare any dependencies in `src/environment.yml` for `conda` installation.

 To install them, run:

 ```
-pip install -r src/requirements.txt
+conda env create -f src/environment.yml
 ```

 ## How to run your Kedro pipeline